Legatum & Partners

 B2B debt recovery firm | France and international

-Structure the recovery of your unpaid B2B claims
+Resolve unpaid B2B claims

 For executives, CFOs and legal departments facing a high-impact commercial claim: significant amount, dispute, multiple stakeholders, cash-flow pressure or a France and international dimension.
 Intervention in amicable recovery, pre-litigation, judicial recovery and enforcement, depending on the file, the available evidence and the applicable admissibility requirements.